Tonkinese Kittens

 Retired Breeders:

 Some times cat buyers loose track of their breeder and wish to contact them.
 Some retired breeders are listed at the bottom.
-If you can not find them in this list, contact the TBA secretary Nancy Mikita nmikita@cox.net for assistance with contact information.

 For Buyers: